-This manual was prepared by Subcommittee IV of ASTM Committee E-20 on Temperature Measurement.
+This manual has been prepared by Subcommittee IV of ASTM Committee E-20 on Temperature Measurement.
 The responsibilities of ASTM Committee E-20 include "Assembling a consolidated source book covering all aspects relating to accuracy, application, and usefulness of thermometric methods."
-This manual was addressed to the thermocouple portion of this responsibility.
+This manual is addressed to the thermocouple portion of this responsibility.